kit-dsm/isaacimi/docs/docs/getting-started/preparing-assets.md

 ![Clearpath Dingo robot](../assets/tutorial/clearpath_dingo.png)

 !!! warning
     This `.usd` file should only contain the robot you want to spawn in the simulation.
 Although nothing is stopping you from doing so, do not add additional prims or logic such as action graphs to your `.usd` file.
-As a best practice, we recommend adding logic to your robots via [robot plugins](customization.md).
+As a best practice, we recommend adding logic to your robots via [robot plugins](adding-robot-plugins.md).

 ## Prepare a USD for the environment you want to use in simulation
 You can obtain a `.usd` file for the environment the same way you would for your robot.

 If using the Isaac Sim GUI, the Isaac Sim documentation provides some helpful guides:

-* [Environment Setup](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/gui/tutorial_intro_environment_setup.html) - walks through how to create an environment in Isaac Sim
+* [Environment Setup](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/gui/tutorial_intro_environment_setup.html) &ndash; walks through how to create an environment in Isaac Sim
-* [Add Simply Objects](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/gui/tutorial_intro_simple_objects.html) - walks through how to add objects to the scene
+* [Add Simple Objects](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/gui/tutorial_intro_simple_objects.html) &ndash; walks through how to add objects to the scene

 This tutorial will use a simple warehouse environment created with existing assets from Isaac Sim.
 The `.usd` file for the warehouse is located in `isaacimi/examples/environments/warehouse_two_shelves.usd`.

 !!! warning
     This `.usd` file should contain only the static evironment you want to spawn your robots in.
-As a best practice, do not add robots or logic such as action graphs to your `.usd` file.
+Although nothing is stopping you from doing so, do not add robots or logic such as action graphs to your `.usd` file.

 ![Warehouse with two shelves](../assets/tutorial/warehouse_two_shelves.png)